VasiHub/ESP32/ESP32_S3_PlatformIO/README.md

 Examples for ESP32 S3 N16R8 - PlatformIO ( VSCode )
 <br>
-A shortened version of the project, the main file and configuration
+A shortened version of the project, the main.cpp file and configuration platformio.ini

 All codes have been tested on this board.
 If new ones appear, it will be indicated...